 A higher SPF rating requires a lot more sunscreen chemicals for diminishing returns.
 SPF 15 blocks 94% of UV radiation while SPF 30 blocks 97%, a 3% difference but a lot more ingredients that make higher SPF products feel thicker on the skin.
 SPF 30 provides protection for 8 hours of sun.
 The amount of protection, in reality, depends upon both the SPF rating and the thickness or amount which is applied.

 (The other way to look at this is that SPF 15 allows 6% of UV through, while SPF 30 allows 3%, so a reduction of 50%.
 It depends on how you do the math.)

 There are two main types of sunscreens.
 Firstly, natural sunscreens that use Zinc Oxide or Titanium Dioxide as a physical barrier that reflect UVA and UVB away.
 The second type is "UV Filters" that absorb high energy UV radiation and emit low energy radiation.
 These are always synthetic, which is why we choose to use Zinc Oxide to provide natural sun protection.

 Isn’t Zinc normally white?

 Yes, Zinc Oxide would normally be white on the skin.
 We use a special type of Zinc Oxide that is made here in Australia that is dispersed within Jojoba Oil which helps make it clear and non-greasy.
-The Iron Oxide in our formula gives the cream its tint and also helps it blend in nicely to the skin.
-It’s also responsible for the colour in Australia’s red, fertile soils.

 What are UV filters?